copiesofcopies/youtube-transcription/README.md

 ## config.yaml

 The scripts require a files called config.yaml (formatted like the included file config.yaml.example) containing your YouTube auth information.
+Note that if your YouTube account has two-factor authentication enabled, you'll have to [generate an application-specific password](http://support.google.com/accounts/bin/answer.py?hl=en&answer=185833), rather than providing your Google account's password.

 ## upload-videos.py